smart-data-lake/smart-data-lake/blog/2022-03-30-SDL-airbyte/2022-03-30-SDL-airbyte.md

 Now we are ready to go.
 My full [SDLB config file](application.conf) additionally includes the pull-request stream.

 ## Run and inspect results
-Since the data will be streamed into a `DeltaLakeTableDataObject` the metastore container is necessary.
-Further we aim to inspect the data using the Polynote notebook.
+Since the data will be streamed into a `DeltaLakeTableDataObject`, the metastore container is necessary.
+Further, we aim to inspect the data using the Polynote notebook.
 Thus, first these containers are launched using (in the SDL example base directory):
 ```Bash
 podman-compose up
 podman pod ls